top of page

 So why here was Joseph compelled to register his family in Augustus Caesar’s census as the gospel accounts inform us?
 Matthew and Luke’s first two chapters each give us the relevant details that were more keenly understood by those in the culture and geography of the day.

-And the family tale continues… Ruth’s story in the Judges Era ties the Moabite to Jewish history by her faith and obedience following Naomi back to, you guessed it, Bethlehem, where her beautiful story with Boaz unfolds.
+And the family tale continues… Ruth’s story in the Judges Era ties the Moabitess to Jewish history by her faith and obedience following Naomi back to, you guessed it, Bethlehem, where her beautiful story with Boaz unfolds.
 At the onset of the new union, the elders in the gate declare to Boaz, “We are witnesses, the Lord make the woman coming to your house like Rachel and Leah, the two which did build the house of Israel; and may you prosper in Ephrathah and be famous in Bethlehem.”
 (Ruth 4:11)

 Boaz and Ruth were parents of Obed, grandparents of Jesse, and great grandparents of David.
 Bethlehem was birthplace of King David, anointed there by the Prophet Samuel who “…did what the Lord said and went to Bethlehem.”
 (1 Samuel 16:4) Anointed long before he was crowned, David’s experience with the well there was why he so longed for sweet water of Bethlehem later in battle, such that three of his mighty warriors hazarded their lives to break through the Philistine garrison to get him a drink…but you may recall he poured it out like an offering to God instead.
-From the well of Bethlehem to his prayer altar before God, David valued his men, those waters, but most highly, his relationship with the mighty and merciful God who'd created the universe.
+From the well of Bethlehem to his prayer altar before God, David valued his men, those waters, but most highly, his relationship with the mighty and merciful God.

 King David, who united the kingdom ruled both Judah and Israel, and his familial connection to the area is why his descendants Yoseph and Miriyam (Joseph and Mary) had to go to register there when she was about to give birth, in their civil obedience to Augustus Caesar’s directive.
-Generations after the lost throne and dominance among the nations, Israel had been relegated to Babylon and back, and now dwelt in the shadow of Roman darkness.
+Generations after the lost throne and dominance by the nations, Israel had been relegated to Babylon and back, and now dwelt in the shadow of Roman darkness.

-But the trade routes of Bethlehem-Ephrat didn’t just cross there because of family lines and geographic and military strategy, it was also the central place where sacrificial sheep were raised for slaughtering in nearby Jerusalem.
+But the trade routes of Bethlehem-Ephrat didn’t just cross there because of family lines and geographic and military strategy, it was also the central place where sheep were raised for slaughtering in nearby Jerusalem.
 Levitical ranks that maintained the purity of the offerings worked closely with shepherds (if not shepherds themselves), and night guardians observed from watch towers like the one mentioned in Micah’s prophecy.
 “And you, O tower of the flock, the stronghold of the daughter of Zion, to you shall it come…” (Micah 4:8)

 ‘Tower of the flock’ meant something very specific to those hearers and to shepherds when angels appeared declaring the birth of the Savior in the City of David, a babe wrapped in swaddling cloths in a manger (Luke 2:11-13).
 They said immediately, “Let’s go to Bethlehem to see this,” understanding how lambs for Temple worship were swaddled and secured like calves for veal-- protected, kept clean, in flocks carefully supervised and tended.

 The nativity gospel accounts carefully link these biblical families and the depth of the heritage.
-The worship of kings from afar to young Yeshua, bringing gifts of gold, frankincense, and myrrh, were not only king-worthy by their costliness and value, but were also used in temple worship.
+The worship of kings from afar to young Yeshua, bringing gifts of gold, frankincense, and myrrh, were not only king-worthy by their costliness and value, but were also important items used in temple worship.
 Frankincense was part of the holy anointing oil used only by the priests, fragrant in burning, a sweet aroma to the Lord.
 Other languages of the region call myrrh something more like pistachio and chestnut, but its Greek name put it in the category of perfume.
 Its uses were widespread, from medicinal to culinary, and it was popular for wellness and healing of wounds.

-Let’s push back the jingles and bells of a commercialized holiday that drowns out all true meaning (doesn’t that even sound like a slogan or a line spoken by Cindy Lou-Who!) and spend some time breathing in the aromas from hot springs of the Well of Life.
+Let’s push back the jingles and bells of a commercialized holiday that drowns out all true meaning (doesn’t that even sound like a slogan or a line by Cindy Lou-Who!) and spend some time breathing in the aromas from the hot springs of the Well of Life.
 Here is where the greatest gifts are truly found.

 Bethlehem Sunrise taken May 2014 from hotel Bethlehem Inn - A.Gatsenko Shutterstock